 There are a number of Minneapolis events and festivals that have been long-standing traditions for us and we look forward to them every year.
 Some of these you would expect to find on a list of Minnesota tourism recommendations; others may seem more geared to state residents yet offer lots of entertainment for all.

-Don't miss Minnehaha Park that showcases the 53 foot waterfall made famous in the Longfellow poem, The Song of Hiawatha.
+Don't miss Minnehaha Falls in the park that showcases the 53 foot waterfall made famous in the Longfellow poem, The Song of Hiawatha.

 Most Minneapolis tourism attractions and Minneapolis events already mentioned, make wonderful family fun outings.
 Minnesota is a great playground for the whole family and the Twin Cities metro area is no exception.

 And just a short drive from the Twin Cities is the lovely river town of Stillwater.
 Here are lots of ideas about what to do on Stillwater Minnesota Vacations.